rvacaru/GsoC-2022-Scalafix/README.md

 ## Status before the GSoC project

-Scalafix currently build in Scala versions 2.11, 2.12 and 2.13 .
+Scalafix is currently build in Scala versions 2.11, 2.12 and 2.13.
 It relies on the Scala 2 compiler for:
 - The [ExplicitResultTypes Rule](https://scalacenter.github.io/scalafix/docs/rules/ExplicitResultTypes.html),
   where code is compiled in order to infer the Types of the members
 - The [Custom / External Rules](https://scalacenter.github.io/scalafix/docs/developers/tutorial.html) compilation